raspiblitz/raspiblitz/dietpi/README.md

 A USB 2.0 port will not be able to power an HDD so you will need extra cable If you are connecting the HDD to a USB 3.0 port and have an at least 2A power supply, you might be able to run without an extra cable.

-* Power up and continue with: [Run the DietPi optimized Raspiblitz SDcard build script](#Run-the-RaspiBlitz-build_sdcard.sh-script)

-* In the desktop terminal on Linux / MacOS or Putty on Windows:
+* Power up and log in with the desktop terminal on Linux / MacOS or Putty on Windows:
 `ssh root@[IP-OF-DIETPI]`
 password: `dietpi`
-Getting started with DietPi: https://dietpi.com/phpbb/viewtopic.php?f=8&t=9#p9

 * You might be asked about updating DietPi.
-This might not be straightforward if starting froma  version <6.20.
+This is not a straightforward process if starting from a  version <6.20.
 Try to update, it is best to build on the latest version.

-* In the DietPi software menu install fail2ban and make OpenSSH server the default SSH server.
+* In the DietPi software menu install `fail2ban` and make `OpenSSH server` the default SSH server.
 Changing the SSH server will change the SSH keys again.
 To clear:
 `ssh-keygen -f "/home/[your-linux-username]/.ssh/known_hosts" -R "dietpi.IP"`